 AHJ and our backers at Lloyd’s of London are pleased that we have managed to find a partner Coverholder that has the degree of expertise in both insurance and aquaculture that is possessed by Andrea and his team.
 We believe that ALEAN will be able to complement the service provided to fish and shellfish farmers by GAIC in order that those backers will continue to provide a worldwide offering.

-If you wish to discuss the principles of how this will work and what procedures should be followed to renew existing EEA policies, please feel free to contact Neil Hopkins and/or Andrea Ragozino but please bear in mind that Neil and his colleagues in London are prevented from discussing the terms of any specific risk.
+If you wish to discuss the principles of how this will work and what procedures should be followed to renew existing EEA policies, please feel free to contact GAIC and/or Andrea Ragozino but please bear in mind that GAIC employees in London are prevented from discussing the terms of any specific risk.

 Lloyd’s Part VII Transfer